Jobo0o/100-days-of-code/log.md

 - styled a navbar that is responsive and moves back when scrolling down a page

 ### Day 8 - 11-26-2020
+- started & almost finished the Regular Expressions Challenge in FreeCodeCamp
+- completed 21 lessons
+- read about the Tailwind CSS framework aswell as the BEM

+### Day 9 - 11-27-2020
+- paused because of a full day and my wifes birthday

+### Day 10 - 11-28-2020
 -